Call Now Button

 What is woodworm?

 Woodworm refers to the larvae of any wood-boring beetle, rather than one particular species.
-In the UK, the most common are the Common Furniture Beetle (Anobium punctatum), Deathwatch Beetle (Xestobium rufuvillosum), House Longhorn Beetle (Hylotrupes bajulus) and Powderpost Beetle (Lyctus brunneus).
-All invade and consume wood, and then leave when they have reached maturity, however by this time there is often damage to the timber.
+In the UK, the most common are the Common Furniture Beetle, Deathwatch Beetle, House Longhorn Beetle and Powderpost Beetle.
+All of these species can live in and consume wood.
+They eventually leave once they have reached maturity, however by this time there is often damage to the timber.
 For more help identifying beetle species, Click Here.

-Keep humidity levels low and ensuring wood is well-ventilated.
-See above for advice on checking moisture content of your timber.
-Remove pieces of furniture or non-structural timber that are infested to avoid the woodworm spreading.
+Keep humidity levels low and ensure the wood is well-ventilated.
+Remove pieces of furniture or non-structural timber that are infested, in order to avoid the woodworm spreading.
 Install electric fly traps in loft spaces and under-ventilated areas to kill emerging adult beetles in the summer months, and thus reduce the threat of infestation.